 • Leverage video conferencing technology to connect face-to-face.

-Even in the best of times our research indicates that we don’t recognize others enough and when we do it’s often not done well.
+Even in the best of times our research indicates that we don’t recognise others enough and when we do it’s often not done well.
 In times of challenge or uncertainty people generally fill any voids with worse-case scenarios.
 Recognition is a simple but powerful way to let people know that we care about them and appreciate not only the work they do but how they uniquely contribute.
 Here are a few suggestions:

 • Pay closer attention to the work your team members are doing.